earaujoassis/dev-box/README.md

 alias docker="devbox run docker"
 ```

+Now you can use the `docker` command normally, as it would be called from the host machine.

 ## Well, what about `docker-machine`?

 Yes, I know, `docker-machine` provides (almost) the same services and it also has a larger community to keep it really